 Double Dragon (Taito 1987)

-Another classic from my Atari ST days.
+Another 2-player classic from my Atari ST days.
 Back then we played Double Dragon with a joystick.
 I never really learnt the moves and just randomly thrashed the poor “Quickshot” joystick while attempting to look like I knew what I was doing.
-This was the first game I ever played where I got to beat people with a baseball bat.
-It’s two player but I think only one of you gets the girl at the end.
-Life sucks sometimes.
+This was the first non-sporting game I had ever played where I got to swing a baseball bat.

 Galaga (Namco 1981)